Effective: Anticipated Fall 2012

 Limitations on who may volunteer

-- An ISU employee may not volunteer to perform services for the university that are identical or similar to his/her duties as an employee.
+• An ISU employee may not volunteer to perform services for the university that are substantially similar to their duties as an employee.

-- An individual who has been convicted of an offense for which he/she must register with the Iowa Sex Offender Registry as required by Iowa Code Chapter 692A may not serve in a volunteer capacity for Iowa State University or affiliated programs.
+• An individual who has been convicted of an offense for which they appear on the National Sex Offender Public Website or for which they must register with the Iowa Sex Offender Registry as required by Iowa Code Chapter 692A may not serve in a volunteer capacity for Iowa State University or affiliated organizations.
 (See Resources section for links to sex offender registries and relevant policies.)

-- Foreign nationals who do not possess the proper visa or other legal authorization permitting them to work or volunteer at the university may not volunteer.
+• Foreign nationals who do not possess the proper visa or other legal authorization (i.e., "green card holders" or "lawful permanent residents") may not volunteer.
+For questions about volunteering regarding non-U.S. citizens, contact the International Students and Scholars Office at isso@iastate.edu.

 top